-The gcp:kms/cryptoKeyIAMBinding:CryptoKeyIAMBinding resource, part of the Pulumi GCP provider, manages IAM access to KMS crypto keys by controlling which identities can perform encryption, decryption, or key management operations.
-This guide focuses on three capabilities: authoritative role bindings with multiple members, time-based access with IAM Conditions, and non-authoritative single-member grants.
+The gcp:kms/cryptoKeyIAMBinding:CryptoKeyIAMBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for KMS crypto keys, controlling which identities can perform encryption, decryption, or key management operations.
+This guide focuses on three capabilities: granting roles to multiple members, adding time-based conditions, and incrementally adding individual members.

-KMS IAM resources reference existing crypto keys and assume Google Cloud identities are already provisioned.
+IAM bindings reference existing CryptoKey resources and grant access to users, service accounts, or groups.
 The examples are intentionally small.
-Combine them with your own key ring and crypto key resources.
+Combine them with your own key management infrastructure and identity providers.

 Grant a role to multiple members

-When managing encryption keys, you often need to grant the same role to multiple users or service accounts at once.
+When managing encryption keys, teams often need to grant the same role to several users or service accounts at once, such as allowing multiple applications to encrypt data with the same key.

 import * as pulumi from "@pulumi/pulumi";